 How to spot signs of accident repair, rust or paint job when buying a used car

-We have seen many used cars that have been restored after accidents on the used car market.
-Will a salesperson or dealer inform you if a car has been restored after a collision?
+We have seen many used cars like this used car market.
+Some dealers will disclose a previous accident, but others might not even be aware.
 How can you check if a used car has been involved in an accident before?
 It's a three-step process:

-1. Carefully inspect a used car for signs of accident or rust repairs yourself.
-See below what signs to watch out for.
+1. Carefully inspect a car for signs of accident or rust repairs yourself; see more photos below.

 2. Check the used car history records.
-Most accidents are reported and the used car history report may show that the used car you were about to buy had been involved in a serious crash.
-Many "lemons" can be avoided this way.
+Many accidents are reported and the used car history report may show this.
 Read how to check used car history

 3. Have the used car properly inspected by a knowledgeable mechanic or a used car inspector before signing the deal.